 Not all vessels were equally active in all months of the year.

 Since the implosion of this fishery in the immediate years following its expansion, the fleet size had been stable between 4 and 5 vessels and it is expected that a sustianble fleet capacity in the deepwater high-seas fishery of the Southern Indian Ocean will be three, and not in excess of four, vessels.

 The Post-Orange Roughy Deepwater Fishing Era

 Viable commericial fishing for orange rougy requires not only partiuclar harvesting skills (most skippers in this fishery from from Nelson, New Zealand) but the marketing nous and access to sell the product successfully.
 Only one vessel continues to target orange roughy exclusively during the winter, oceanogrpahic factors permitting, and the focus of the fishery has shifted to alfonsino, which is mainy destined for Japanese markets.
-In 2020, notr withstanding the effects of Covid 19 on getting at least one of the vessels to sea, the fishery has been prosecuted by only two other vessels for an expected fleet size of three factory trawlers.
+In 2020, not withstanding the effects of Covid 19 on getting at least one of the vessels to sea, the fishery has been prosecuted by only two other vessels for an expected fleet size of three factory trawlers.